Skip to main content

 Polycarbonate (N-Value/ 1.5)

 The first and most popular high index lens is polycarbonate.
 Polycarbonate was originally developed for fighter jet cockpits.
 It is very strong, very light, and resistant to scratches and breaking.
-Polycarbonate is McMillin eyecare’s lens of choice for children, sports enthusiast and for safety glasses.
+Polycarbonate is McMillin Eyecare’s lens of choice for children, sports enthusiast and for safety glasses.
 We have a full stock of polycarbonate lenses such that in some cases we may be able to provide your glasses the same day as your exam.

 Other High Index Lenses (N-Value 1.54-1.67)